Vatican, in promoting values-based movies, states that young people can learn

 our consciousness on this issue."

-During 2008 Turkish bishops are
+During 2008 Turkish bishops celebrated

-of particular importance for us living in Turkey.
+particular importance for us living in Turkey.
 The apostle of the

 gentiles is a son of this land, and it is here he exercised most of his